 There are several great fuel additives that are manufactured to improve for better emissions in your car.
 You can check this one out here on Amazon, which worked really well on the cars we tested.

 To maintain high speeds, your car must be properly hydrated.
 When tested on a dynamo, there is a possibility that your car will heat up, and if the radiator does not contain enough coolant to cool the engine, the engine could produce a rich air-fuel mixture, which could affect your emission levels.

 7. Get a Mock Inspection

-In some states, you can get a mock inspection done for a small fee.
-This inspection will give you a good idea about your chances in the actual test.
-If the test shows you are failing, you can make the proper adjustments to come under the limit.
-This way nothing will be recorded officially and you will get a good analysis.
+In some states, you can have a mock inspection carried out for a small fee.
+This inspection will give you a good idea of your chances in the actual inspection.
+If the test shows that you have failed, you can make the right adjustments to get below the limit.
+This way, nothing is officially recorded and you get a good analysis.

-Make it your habit to take care of your car on a regular basis.
-If you are cautious you would never have to worry about passing a smog test.
+Make it a habit to take care of your car regularly.
+If you are careful, you will never have to worry about passing a smog test.